VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 - if there is a path from the enter and exit room it must be found in finite time;
 - an occupied room can't be in the path;
 - all the rooms in the path must be consequentially adiacenth;
-- the path is described by sorted order of actions to move from one room to the adiacent one till the exit;
+- the path is described by sorted list of actions to move from one room to the adiacent one till the exit;
 - there can't be twice the same room in the path;
 - if there are more exits, thus more paths, the shortest one has to be the goal.